StupiddCupid/User-level-Thread-Library/REPORT.md

 current thread for storing the current running thread and another pointer of uthread_tcb called idle_thread for storing the idle thread.

-✔️uthread_create(), in this function, we create a thread by allocating a space for it and initialize its stack, context and state and enqueue it into Ready_Queue.
+✔️uthread_create(), we create a thread by allocating a space for it and initialize its stack, context and state and enqueue it into Ready_Queue.

-✔️uthread_run(), in this function, we create the idle thread via **uthread_create()** and enqueue it into our Ready_Queue.
+✔️uthread_run(), we create the idle thread via **uthread_create()** and enqueue it into our Ready_Queue.
 We let current thread to be the idle thread and pass parameter of uthread_run() into uthread_create() for creating our first thread.
 Then, by using a infinite while loop, we keep calling **uthread_yield()** to get next thread and running the current thread until the **Ready_Queue** is empty.

-✔️uthread_yield(), in this function, we make current thread 'READY' and enqueue it into our **Ready_Queue**.
-Then, we get next thread by calling queue_dequeue() and do a context switch between current thread and the next avaliable thread.
+✔️uthread_yield(), we make current thread 'READY' and enqueue it into our **Ready_ Queue**.
+Then, we get next thread by calling queue_dequeue()and do a context switch between current thread and the next avaliable thread.
 We create two pointer of **uthread_tcb**, one called next_thread_ptr that storing the next available thread and the other one called current_thread_ptr that storing the current running thread.
 Now, by passing parameter to **uthread_ctx_switch**, we can do context switch between two threads.

-✔️uthread_exit(), in this function, we make current thread 'EXITED' and enqueue it into **Exited_Queue**.
+✔️uthread_exit(), we make current thread 'EXITED' and enqueue it into **Exited_Queue**.
 We create two pointer of **uthread_tcb**, one called next_thread_ptr that storing the next available thread and the other one called current_thread_ptr that storing the current running thread.
-By passing parameter to **uthread_ctx_switch**, we can do context switch between the two threads, making current thread exit and running the next available thread.
+By passing parameter to **uthread_ctx_switch**, we can do context switch between the two threads,making current thread exit and running the next available thread.

-✔️uthread_block(), in this function,  we make current thread 'BLOCKED'. we also create two pointer of **uthread_tcb**, one called next_thread_ptr that storing the next available thread and the other one called current_thread_ptr that storing the current running thread.
+✔️uthread_block(), we make current thread 'BLOCKED'. we also create two pointer of **uthread_tcb**, one called next_thread_ptr that storing the next available thread and the other one called current_thread_ptr that storing the current running thread.
 By passing parameter to **uthread_ctx_switch**, we can do context switch between the two threads, making current thread exit and running the next available thread.

 ✔️uthread_unblock(), in this function, we enqueue the thread that be passed into our **Ready_Queue**.

 **Testing😼**

 To check wheter our thread implementation can be successfully performed, we ran the uthread_hello.c and uthread_yile.c.
 Fortunately, it gave us exactly order of output that we expected to get.

 **Part 3️⃣ Semaphore API**

 Semaphores take control of the access to shared resources by threads.
 A semaphore contains an internal count representing the number of available resources and a queue that uses a waiting list for threads to wait for available